risteoreshkovski-allocate/real-life-dilemmas-road-warrior/README.md

     - We will cover integration, manual and unit tests at a minimum.
     - We will also more generally test security and performance.

+**Observability**
+    - We plan to collect telemetry data (metrics, logs and traces) using the Open Telemetry standards for the purposes of monitoring the performance, application usage and error logging.

 **Deployability**
     - We need to ensure we can achieve continuous deployment and testing as a minimum for our product.
     - Can deploy new versions in a controlled manner to ensure stability before we deploy to all regions.